2026 Tickets coming soon!

 Peter Worley

-Peter Worley is a licensed Mechanical Engineer and Development Manager with more than 10 years of experience in the design, construction and operations of hyperscale data centers.
+Peter Worley is a licensed Mechanical Engineer and currently is Director, Development at CloudHQ.
+Peter has more than 10 years of experience in the design, construction and operations of hyperscale data centers.

 Peter has held roles on the consultant, developer and owner sides (eg lead engineer, design manager, owner's mechanical SME, construction program manager, and development manager).